Taveras318/ZoneViewer/README.md

 # Functionalities
 ## View school locations and their zone polygons

 The initial view of the web page is a map displaying elementary schools and the zone polygons.
 When the user hovers over a school point, the school 'ATS Code' or 'DBN' as well as the School name are displayed in a pop up.
 Simultaneously the zone that is assigned to that school is highlighted.
+Both the school points and the zone polygons are geoJSON files added using jquery.

 ## View areas that are not eligible for transportation